 "Wait, wait!"
-Cap entreated.
+Cap pleaded.

-I can't, I'm so sorry, over my shoulder.
-I apologized again after he explained he'd arranged for a private performance, glumly adding the musician's rendition of El Condor Pasa was very good.
+"I can't, I'm so sorry," over my shoulder.
+I apologized when I returned, and again after he explained his trouble arranging a private performance; glumly adding the musician's rendition of El Condor Pasa was very good.
 I tried not to laugh at the mental image.

 "Why didn't you ask them to come back in 5 minutes?"
+He didn't answer.

 After dinner we headed for Cap's favorite hangout: a tavern with a pool table, and when he impulsively grabbed and kissed me I was a goner.
 What a pushover, I know; but Cap was the kind of guy everyone liked, with his easy manner, polite disposition and wry sense of humor.
 Quite honestly, I felt flattered.